 SECTION 8.
 Inspectors.
-The Board of Directors shall, in advance of any meeting of stockholders, appoint one or more inspectors of election to act at the meeting $\,$ and make a written report thereof.
+The Board of Directors shall, in advance of any meeting of stockholders, appoint one or more inspectors of election to act at the meeting and make a written report thereof.
 If an inspector or inspectors are not so appointed, the person presiding at the meeting shall appoint one or more inspectors.
 In case any person who may be appointed as an inspector fails to appear or act, the vacancy may be filled by appointment made by the directors in advance of the meeting or at the meeting by the person presiding thereat.
 Each inspector, before entering upon the discharge of his or her duties, shall take and sign an oath faithfully to execute the duties of inspector at such meeting with strict impartiality and according to the best of his ability.
-The inspectors shall (i) ascertain the number of shares outstanding and the voting power of each, (ii) determine the shares represented at a meeting and the validity of proxies and ballots, (iii) count all votes and ballots, (iv) determine and retain for a reasonable period a record of the disposition of any challenges made to any determination by the inspectors, and (v) certify their determination of the number of shares represented at the meeting, and their count of all votes and ballots.
+The inspectors shall (i) ascertain the number of shares at a meeting and the validity of proxies and ballots, (iii) count all votes and ballots, (iv) determine and retain for a reasonable period a record of the disposition of any challenges made to any determination by the inspectors, and (v) certify their determination of the number of shares represented at the meeting, and their count of all votes and ballots.
 The inspectors may appoint or retain other persons or entities to assist the inspectors in the performance of the duties of the inspectors.